 On 16 September 2022, as part of transboundary consultation, documents concerning the transboundary environmental impact assessment were sent by the General Director for Environmental Protection to the states participating in this international procedure.
 The documentation comprises a 1,200-page report written in Polish, English, German, and Lithuanian, for other countries to assess a potential transboundary environmental impact, the summary of the Environmental Impact Assessment Report, translated into languages of the affected countries, and the EIA Report itself, prepared in Polish.
 Transboundary environmental impact assessment procedure will enable interested countries to submit their official comments and conduct public consultation, in line with regulations in place in a given country.

 Proceeding to issue decision on environmental conditions: new tab on GDOŚ website

 A new tab containing the most important information on the procedure has appeared on the General Directorate for Environmental Protection website.
 It can be found here.
 The website informs that the General Director for Environmental Protection will provide an opportunity for the public to participate in the procedure before issuing the decision on environmental conditions.
 More information on the public participation will be published later.
-GDOŚ announced the deadline for submitting comments and requests will not be shorter than 8 weeks.
-At the same time, the authority declared that comments and requests submitted outside this deadline will not be considered.
-The website also contains the Environmental Impact Assessment Report and the documentation for the transboundary EIA procedure.
+The authority declared that comments and requests submitted outside this deadline will not be considered.
+The GDOŚ's website also contains the Environmental Impact Assessment Report and the documentation for the transboundary EIA procedure.